Blanche Barrow: Life after release

 Immediately after her release in 1939, Blanche moved to Oklahoma to help take care of her father.
-On the other hand, her relationship with her mother had quickly deteriorated, eventually leading to a complete break.
-However, Blanche only stayed briefly in Oklahoma, moving to Dallas, Texas, working various jobs later that same year.
-In 1940, at 29, she married 27 year old Eddie Frasure.
-One year later, she completed her parole; however, police continued to monitor her whereabouts and she often was contacted when arriving in a new city.
+Her relationship with her mother had quickly deteriorated, eventually leading to a complete break.
+Blanche only stayed briefly in Oklahoma, moving to Dallas, Texas in 1939, working various jobs.
+In 1940, at 29, she married 27-year-old Eddie Frasure.
+One year later, she completed her parole.
+Police continued to monitor her whereabouts and she was often contacted when arriving in a new city.
 In later life, she said Bonnie and Clyde seemed like characters in a book she had read.